-VENERATION of the CROSS
+VENERATION of the HOLY CROSS

 DRAWING by DANIEL MITSUI

-This text written in alternating red and blue letters around the inner border of the drawing and along the bottom is from The Vision of Piers Plowman, an alliterative Middle English poem attributed to William Langland:
+The text written in alternating red and blue letters around the inner border of the drawing and along the bottom is from The Vision of Piers Plowman, an alliterative Middle English poem attributed to William Langland:

 Arise and go reuerense Godes resureccioun,